- Where is Hanauma Bay located?

 Exceptions: Kama’aina, Active Duty Military with proper ID, children under 12, AND if you arrive before 7 a.m. there will be no entrance fee.

 Absolutely and we encourage it!
 Just be aware that we do have to “check-in” and “check-out” together.
 They want to make sure we are keeping our numbers to a maximum of five people per tour and also that we bring everyone out safely and they have it documented we did so.
-After your tour, you will head back up to the entrance where we check-out and also give you the opportunity to see your photos and get anything out of our vehicle that we may be holding onto for you.
+After your Hanauma Bay snorkel tour, you head back up to the entrance where we check-out and also give you the opportunity to see your photos and get anything out of our vehicle that we may be holding onto for you.
 After that you are free to go back down to the beach and hang out all day, if you like.

 Yes, but as with everything in Hawaii they are very expensive.
 About $10 each.
 We are happy to lock your stuff in our vehicle to save you some money or give you a moment to go back to your car and leave anything in there you don’t need.
 Just be sure to keep your cell phones handy until you meet your guide!
 Very important!

 - Do you take photos during our tour?